 With the current market rate environment, most loans are rate-sensitive.
 Many of our Walker & Dunlop clients are looking for alternative ways to maximize loan proceeds as deals transact, and tax abatements are playing a role in these conversations.

 Tax abatements allow borrowers to reduce or eliminate taxes on a transaction for a specific period of time.
-They can be issued by states, cities or counties as a way to financially incentivize developers or investors to build new housing or rehabilitate existing properties.
+They can be issued by states, cities or counties as a way to financially incentivize owners, developers, or investors to preserve existing housing, build new housing, or rehabilitate existing properties.

-We are seeing an uptick in clients obtaining tax abatements in an effort to maximize loan proceeds while also allowing housing production to move forward.
-It’s a win/win for developers, investors, and states, cities and counties.
+We are seeing an uptick in clients obtaining tax abatements in an effort to maximize loan proceeds while also allowing housing preservation and production to move forward.
+It’s a win/win for developers, investors, and states, cities, and counties.

 However, taking advantage of the full benefits on a tax abatement isn’t a simple or direct path.
 Abatements have unique structures and can be difficult to obtain or structure in a way that maximizes the benefit.
 Let’s explore the complexities of tax abatements and see how you can use them to maximize loan proceeds.